TRP Core

 Once identity is involved, direct contradiction triggers the brain's protection reflex.

-Research on motivated reasoning, identity-congruent cognition, and self-affirmation all point to the same conclusion: when a belief is fused with identity, information that feels threatening gets rejected automatically.
+Research on motivated reasoning, identity-protective cognition, and self-affirmation all point to the same conclusion: when a belief is fused with identity, information that feels threatening gets rejected automatically.
+People react to attacks on belief the same way they do to physical threats.
+Reasoning shuts down and everything is geared to protect the self.

 You can't out-argue that reflex.